yugan6669/macaddrestapi/README.md

                            $bash macaddress.sh
                            Please Enter  Your API Key: <API_KEY>
- case2:
- When you run the script it will prompt user to enter the API Key and MAC Address
+ case2: If the macaddress.txt file not exist or file is empty, then it will prompt you  to enter the API Key and MAC Address

                            $bash macaddress.sh
                            Please Enter  Your API Key: <API_KEY>